MOTORCYCLE & SCOOTER TYRE INFORMATION

 Top of Page

-Motorcycle & Scooter Tyre Pressures
+Scooter and Motorcycle Tyre Pressures

-If tyre pressures have been adjusted for 'off road use' (e.g. track days or trial riding), they must be returned back to the recommended pressures before being used back on the road.
+If tyre pressures have been adjusted for 'off road use' (e.g. track days or trial riding) they must be returned back to the recommended pressures before being used back on the road.

 Check your owners manuel for the manufacturers recommended tyre pressures.
 On many bikes, recommended tyre pressures can also be found on the chain guard.

 Tyre pressure is the first thing you should check if the bike starts handling badly.
 Even a couple of pounds difference in the pressure can make a huge difference and rapidly increase a tyres wear.
-The effect of over or under inflation can is shown in the pictures below:

 Top of Page

-Motorbike & Scooter Tyre Clearance
+Motorbike and Scooter Tyre Clearance

 Be especially careful when fitting tyre sizes other than the manufacturers recommended tyre sizes.